Often referred to as the 'World Cup of Tennis', the Davis Cup remains the premier international team event in the men's game.

 Italy (Wild card)

 The ties will be made up of two singles matches and a doubles rubber played over the best of three sets.
-The top two from each pool will progress through to the Final 8 in November, where they will follow the same format, albeit in a knockout formula.
+The top two from each pool will progress through to the later rounds.

-Selected rubbers will be shown on bet365's Sports Live Streaming.
+Selected matches will be shown on bet365's Sports Live Streaming.

-The Davis Cup is also available to watch on the BBC, Eurosport and the Tennis Channel.
+The Davis Cup is also available to watch on the BBC and the Tennis Channel.

 The United States have won the most Davis Cup with 32 titles.
 They won the first tournament in 1900, with their last victory coming against Russia in 2007.